“I’m thinking about playing a Wild Magic Sorcerer” is a sentence that gets met with different and extreme reactions by D&D players.

 Conclusion – Wild Magic Sorcerer in D&D

 So, what do you say?
-You feeling lucky?
+Are you feeling lucky?

 This is such a fun subclass that really brings out a group’s ability to adapt/think on the fly.
 I think it’s also a great thematic example of what it means to be born with arcane powers over most of the other Sorcerer subclasses.